It's True: Clutter and Obesity Share a Direct Link

 They're calling it an epidemic.

-Maybe you've guessed that I'm talking about obesity.
-The thing is, there's scientific evidence that clutter and obesity have more of a direct connection than the fact that they are both common conditions.
+Well, guess what?
+There's scientific evidence that clutter and obesity have more of a direct connection than the fact that they're both common conditions.

 • Stress hormones are involved in weight and hunger signals.
 One of the most influential on weight is cortisol.